Download This Sample

 For more facts on these formidable animals, keep reading below or download the comprehensive worksheet collection to use within the homeschooling or classroom environment.

-- The polar bear is a large white bear found in the Arctic.
+- The polar bear is also known as the “white bear”.

 - Polar bears can live to be 25 years old.